Option 1 – Full Ceremony/Programme not on Shabbat

 A Ceremony on Sunday at the party venue.
 The Ceremony would take place prior to the start of the party

 A Ceremony on the Sunday at the Shul prior to party.
 Guests can then go onto the party venue.

 After Shabbat during winter months incorporating a musical Havdallah theme.

 Possible elements include: Procession with family & Bat Mitzvah girl, Musical Havdallah, Powerpoint presentation/ back drop related to the D’var Torah, D’var Torah with interludes that relate to the content, Mother (Grandparents) & Daughter Shabbat Candle Lighting, Parents Blessing, more congregational participation.

 Our aim is to develop a programme that will capture people’s interest, be memorable, inspire and uplift and most importantly be unique to you.

 Your daughter can deliver a D’var Torah after the service has finished but

 before the Kiddush.
-The entire congregation will be present, ladies will be invited to come forward and your daughter will deliver it from the front of the Shul (from where the Rabbi normally delivers his sermon).
-After the D’var Torah, the Rabbi will address your daughter which will be followed by a blessing and the singing of Eshet Chayil by the entire congregation.
+The entire congregation will be present, ladies will be invited to come forward and your daughter will deliver it from the front of the Shul or the Bimah.
+After the D’var Torah, your daughter will be addressed by her teacher, which will be followed by a blessing and the singing of Eshet Chayil by the entire congregation.
 Everyone will then be invited into Kiddush.